Representing your views since 2003

 Why are you on the Trust board?

-Having been a supporter for almost 60 years and recently retired I now have the time to give something back.
+Having been a supporter for over 60 years and now retired I now have the time to give something back.

 Why Fulham?